LesiaChaban/gdk-oci-oke-workshop/05-configure-app/configure-app.md

 8. In the **Policy Builder** section, click **Show manual editor**.

-9. Enter the following policy statements in the text area.
-Replace the placeholders `WORKSHOP_COMPARTMENT_NAME` with your workshop compartment name, `WORKSHOP_COMPARTMENT_OCID` with your workshop compartment OCID, `K8S_NAMESPACE` with the Kubernetes namespace value, and `CLUSTER_ID` with your OKE cluster OCID.
+9. Enter the following policy statement in the text area.
+Replace the placeholders `WORKSHOP_COMPARTMENT_NAME` with your workshop compartment name, `K8S_NAMESPACE` with the Kubernetes namespace value set above, and `CLUSTER_ID` with the OCID of your OKE cluster.

 	```text
 	<copy>